Bowkeria citrina

 Flowers

-The attractive bisexual axillary and solitary Flowers are bracteate (bearing Bracts – modified specialised leaves usually found with inflorescences and flowers).
-There are 2 darker green lanceolate subtending bracts below each flower (photo 822).
-The flowers are zygomorphic (irregular flower with the corolla divisible into 2 equal halves in one plane only) and are up to 2 x 2cm.
-Usually, 1 but up to 3 flowers develop in leaf axils.
-The 5-lobed, hairy (photo 293) Calyx has longish different sized sepals with overlapping edges (photo 822).
-Three sepals point forwards (largest in the centre) and two backwards.
-The Petals are joined to form a bell-shaped tube with many attractive small red marks near the interior base and are more clearly visible if the tube is opened (photo 807).
+The attractive Flowers are bisexual, axillary (in the axil – growing between stem and leaf) and solitary (photo 453).
+Usually 1 but up to 3 flowers develop in leaf axils.
+The up to 2 x 2cm flowers are zygomorphic (irregular flower with the corolla divisible into 2 equal halves in one plane only).
+Flowers are bracteate (bearing Bracts – modified specialised leaves usually found with inflorescences and flowers).
+Here there are 2 darker green lanceolate subtending bracts below each flower (photo 822).
+The 5-lobed, hairy (photo 293) Calyx has longish different sized Sepals (largest above) with overlapping edges (photo 822).
+Here 3 sepals point forwards (largest in the centre) and two backwards.
 The Corolla is removable as a single piece.
-The attractive, bright yellow flowers are bilabiate (2-lipped) and scuttle-shaped (photo 168).
+The corolla has Petals that are joined to form a bell-shaped tube with many attractive small red marks near the interior base.
+The marks are more clearly visible if the tube is opened (photo 807).
+These attractive, bright yellow, bilabiate (2-lipped) flowers are scuttle-shaped (photo 168).
 The yellow colour is unique for this genus.
 The other species all have white flowers.
-The Upper lip is 2-lobed and the Lower lip is 3 lobed.
-The 4 Stamens are in 2 pairs and are attached to the base of the petals.
+The Upper lip is 2-lobed, and the Lower lip is 3 lobed.
+The 4 Stamens are not exserted (do not stick out beyond the mouth of the petals) and are didynamous (having 4 stamens disposed in 2 pairs of 2 different lengths – photo 686).
 Each pair has stamens of equal length but a different length from the other pair.
-They are said to be didynamous (having 4 stamens disposed in 2 pairs of 2 different lengths – photo 686).
-Stamens are not exserted (do not stick out) beyond the mouth of the petals.
-The anterior pair is basally twisted.
-The Anthers have 2 divergent pollen sacs (photo 807).
-A single Staminode is also present.
+The anterior pair are basally twisted so all anthers face outwards (photo 686).
+A single staminode (sterile stamen) is present.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
-The superior bilocular Ovary contains many ovules and has a long single Style (photo 293) which extends after the anthers have developed (this can be seen in photos 686 & 293).
-This plant is pollinated by oil-collecting bees (Rediviva sp.), which feed the collected oil to their larvae (Dec-May).
-In 2014, this plant was also flowering in October at Walter Sisulu NBG (photo 590 – under Leaves).
+The superior usually bilocular Ovary contains many ovules and has a long single Style which extends after the anthers have developed (visible in photos 686 & 293).
+(Usually: Jan- Mar).

 Fruit